 WhatsApp Message Templates

-- Authentication conversations that enable businesses to authenticate users with one-time passcodes (OTPs)
+- Authentication conversations: Enables businesses to authenticate users with one-time passcodes (OTPs).

 3 Ways to Send WhatsApp Business Notifications